wannahappyaroundme/Garden_of_Eden_V3_Page/PROJECT_EDEN_V3_MASTER_SPEC.md

 # Part 7: User & Developer Guide

-_Complete guide for users and developers working with Eden Project_
+_Complete guide for users and developers working with Eden_

 ---